atcase/battle/README.md

 Once running, a sample game can be watched at http://localhost:8000/

-If a publically available battlefield server is already available, then the above step can be skipped.
+If a publically available battlefield server is available elsewhere, then the above step can be skipped.

 Three example robots are provided and will automaticaly join the demo game.